graphql/graphql-wg/GraphQL-TSC.md

 A TSC member may voluntarily resign at any time before the end of their term by notifying the TSC chair.
 A TSC member may also be involuntarily removed by a supermajority (2/3) vote by TSC members.

-After a TSC seat vacancy the remaining TSC will collect self-nominations and vote on a replacement representative to complete the term.
+After a TSC seat vacancy the remaining TSC will collect self-nominations and vote on a replacement member to complete the term.
 The nomination period should be open for at least two weeks, after which a vote shall be held.

 ## Voting process